NevinMichael10/NevinMichael10/README.md

  ### Glad to see you here! 🤩 &nbsp;

-I'm Nevin Michael, B.tech Computer Science & Engineering Student From kerala,India
+I'm Nevin Michael, B.tech Computer Science & Engineering graduate and StrebenTechnik developer From kerala,India

 - 📫 How to reach me: nevinmichael28@gmail.com <br>